fleetdm/fleet/handbook/demand/README.md

 ## Responsibilities

+### Begin or modify an advertising campaign
+Any new ads or changes to current running ads are approved in ["🦢🗣 Design review (#g-website)"](https://app.zenhub.com/workspaces/g-website-6451748b4eb15200131d4bab/board?sprints=none).

+To propose an ad, or a change to an ad:
+1. Add your change for review to the "Design review" agenda and attend the next scheduled website design review.
+During the meeting, existing ads will be compared against the newly proposed ads within the corresponding ad platform. ([Google Ads](https://ads.google.com/home/), [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager/), etc.)
+2. Make revisions and re-attend the meeting as needed until the planned change is settled.
+3. Execute the planned change.
+4. Create a calendar reminder to check ad performance two weeks from the date changes were made.

 ### Optimize ads through experimentation
 Fleet improves click-through rates in their campaigns to make the most of their advertising budget and attract more engaged users, boosting product adoption and community participation.